Luke-J-Miller/Human--Computer-Interactions-VR-AR/SetupTutorials/readme.md

 # Hands-on Tutorials
+The tutorials are listed here as PDFs and PowerPoints.
+For best viewing click on the Google Slides links below.
 ## Day 1
 For the [Day 1 Tutorial](https://docs.google.com/presentation/d/1Y3cza8zijudi5H94pD02mJVoUkspxiIu7tfud0khCfs/edit?usp=sharing), we will be setting up Unity, importing a demo scene, and deploying to the Oculus headset.